monsivamon/AdGuard_DNS_Filter_Custom/README.md

 ## 🔄 Update Policy

-- This filter is updated **automatically every 6 hours** using GitHub Actions.
+- This filter is automatically updated every 6 hours using GitHub Actions.
+- Each update pulls the latest source rules, verifies domains using massdns, and rebuilds the list.
-- Manual edits or commits may also occur at irregular intervals depending on development or testing needs.
+- Manual edits or updates may also be made at any time during testing or maintenance.

 ---